Arcee: IDW Publishing

 Later on, Arcee joins with Prowl, becoming his personal assassin whom he deploys to murder Ratbat in order to keep peace on a post-war Cybertron.
 Prowl dispatches her to kill several more Decepticons, however some of these deaths are faked as a part of a conspiracy to rile up the many Decepticons on Cybertron into a frenzy against the provisional Autobot government.
 It is later revealed that Prowl has been under mind control by the Insecticon Bombshell since shortly after having Ratbat killed.
 Prowl is subsequently forced to become a part of a new Devastator under Bombshell's control.
 During this, Arcee appears to be loyal to the Decepticons, but once Devastator is unleashed on Cybertron, she kills Bombshell to sever his link with Prowl, enabling the newly formed Autobot combiner Superion to temporally overpower him.

-Following the Decepticons defeat, Starscream takes command of the neutral population of Cybertron, and banishes Autobot and Decepticon alike from the small city built in the aftermath of the war.
+Following the Decepticons' defeat, Starscream takes command of the neutral population of Cybertron, and banishes Autobot and Decepticon alike from the small city built in the aftermath of the war.
 Arcee leaves with Prowl and the Autobots, eventually joining them officially by carving their insignia into her shoulder.

+A later retcon in the series revealed that Arcee's memory of her forced gender transition by Jhiaxus was "a lie [she] told [herself]."
+In Optimus Prime #25, Arcee admits that she is transgender, and sought out Jhiaxus to restore gender to Cybertronian society, after it was suppressed in ancient times.
+Her rage was explained as self-loathing, disgust for who Jhiaxus truly was, and fear that her old friends would reject her if they knew she wanted to be female.